 The American debate over whether a college education is worth it began when the colonists arrived from Europe and founded “New College” (later renamed Harvard University) in 1636.
-With 20.4 million US college students in fall 2017, and over 44 million borrowers owing a collective $1.5 trillion in total student debt as of Feb 2019, the debate continues today.
+Today, there are around 20 million college students in the United States, and over 44 million borrowers owe a collective $1.5 trillion in total student debt.

 College in America, 1600s – 1800s